A Self Propelled Vortex Dipole Model on Surfaces of Variable Negative Curvature: Demonstration of Direct and Exchange Scattering of Dipoles

 \paragraph{Direct scattering.} Figure~\ref{figgdsc4} shows the direct–scattering event for two oppositely oriented dipoles initialized near the catenoid throat.
 The initial configuration is described by the coordinates $\{(0,\epsilon),(\epsilon,0),(1-\delta,1),(1,1-\delta)\}$ with strengths $\Gamma=\{-1,1,1,-1\}$.
 The small parameters are chosen to introduce a small off–axis asymmetry \(\epsilon = 0.07\), \(\delta = 0.03\), and the final integration time \(t_f = 0.5\).
 The left figure depict the vortex trajectories in the $(u,v)$–plane and the right figure shows the scattering on the catenoid surface.
 As the two dipoles approach one another from opposite sides, they interact briefly and then separate, each preserving its internal identity and orientation.
 The $(u,v)$ projection displays the characteristic right–angle scattering familiar from planar hydrodynamics, now modulated by the non-uniform metric factor \(h(v) = \cosh(v/a)\).
 Throughout the encounter the Hamiltonian and azimuthal momentum remain conserved to within a relative error of \(10^{-7}\), confirming that the event is an exact Hamiltonian flow on the catenoid. \paragraph{Exchange scattering.} Figure~\ref{figgdsc5} depicts the exchange–scattering regime obtained in the initial locations of the dipoles by removing the small off-axis symmetry of the direct scattering channel ie. \(\epsilon = \delta= 0.05\) and \(t_f = 0.5\).
 Here the dipoles collide obliquely and exchange partners: after the encounter, each vortex becomes bound to the opposite sign vortex from the other dipole, forming two new dipoles that propagate away from the throat region.
 The embedded–surface trajectories reveal a distinct crossing and recombination pattern of the vortex lines.
 Once again, both $H$ and $J$ remain conserved to numerical precision, demonstrating that the exchange process, although topologically nontrivial, still corresponds to a symplectic dynamics in the four–vortex phase space. \\ Taken together, Figs.~\ref{figgdsc4} and~\ref{figgdsc5} establish that the catenoid supports the full range of classical two–dipole scattering behaviours.
 In both cases, conservation of the Hamiltonian and azimuthal momentum to machine accuracy demonstrates the exact symplectic nature of the evolution governed by Eq.~(\ref{dyneq}).
 These results extend the canonical planar picture of vortex–dipole collisions to curved manifolds, showing explicitly how the geometry of the catenoid—through its negative Gaussian curvature—acts as a tunable control of the scattering angles.
-A detailed study of all scattering channels on the catenoid is left for a more detailed future communication.
+To further distinguish the direct and exchange scattering channels, we can define the dipole orientation $\alpha$ as the angle of the dipole axis (from negative to positive vortex) in the local orthonormal frame $\{\hat e_u,\hat e_v\}$ of the catenoid metric, and the impact parameter as the transverse projection (with respect to the metric inner product) of the initial centre--centre separation onto the direction perpendicular to the initial relative self-propulsion velocity.
+For the representative initial conditions shown in Figs.~\ref{figgdsc4} and \ref{figgdsc5}, both configurations correspond to head-on collisions (vanishing impact parameter to numerical precision), and their relative orientations differ only at the $10^{-3}$ level.
+The distinction between direct and exchange scattering therefore does not arise from geometric differences in impact parameter or orientation, but from the fact that the two initial conditions lie on different invariant manifolds of the conserved azimuthal momentum $J$.
+For the present initial data $\{(0,\epsilon),(\epsilon,0),(1-\delta,1),(1,1-\delta)\}$ with $\Gamma=\{-1,1,1,-1\}$, the conserved azimuthal momentum takes the explicit form